 From New York Times bestselling, award-winning author Margaret Maron--winner of the Edgar Award, Agatha Award, Anthony Award, and Macavity Award for her classic mystery The Bootlegger's Daughter--comes a stunning new mystery featuring NYPD Detective Sigrid Harald.

 "Every Margaret Maron is a celebration of something remarkable." --New York Times Book Review

 "Maron writes with wit and sophistication." --USA Today

 "There's nobody better." --Chicago Tribune

-Throwing herself into the murder investigation to distract herself from her personal grief, Sigrid still can't stop wondering what led Nauman across the country to the winding mountain road that took his life.
-Until she meets a man who may hold the answers she seeks.
+And still, Sigrid can't stop wondering what brought her late lover so urgently across the country to the winding mountain road that took his life--until she meets a man who may hold the answers she seeks . . . .

 "Opening a new Margaret Maron is like unwrapping a Christmas gift." --Cleveland Plain Dealer

 "Of today's series writers none has been more successful at weaving the bond between star and audience than Margaret Maron." --San Diego Union-Tribune